New publications

 - BMI measurements in earlier childhood or later adulthood did not affect the results.

-"Living a healthy lifestyle (eating well, not smoking, sleeping well, controlling blood pressure, cholesterol and blood glucose levels, avoiding excess alcohol consumption and physical activity) can reduce the risk of stroke, even if you have excess weight in youth," added Mikkola.
+"Living a healthy lifestyle (eating right, not smoking, getting enough sleep, controlling your blood pressure, cholesterol and blood glucose levels, avoiding excess alcohol consumption and being physically active) can reduce your risk of stroke, even if you were overweight when you were younger," Mikkola added.

-"Stroke in young people is rare, so a difference of just a few cases can have a significant impact on risk estimates," Mikkola said.
+"Stroke at a young age is rare, so a difference of just a few cases can make a big difference in risk estimates," Mikkola said.
 "Also, BMI is based only on a person's height and weight.
-Therefore, a high BMI can be a misleading way to determine obesity, especially in muscular people who may have little fat despite being heavier."
+So a high BMI can be a misleading way to define obesity, especially in muscular people who may have little body fat despite weighing more."

-Researchers continue to study potential reasons for the lack of association between the increased risk of ischemic stroke in men and other risk factors in more detail.
+Researchers continue to explore potential reasons for the lack of association between men's increased risk of ischemic stroke and other risk factors in more detail.